-Dreary, weary psychosexual thriller that’s neither sexy nor thrilling.
-Despite presence of a strong cast and the participation of director Philip Kaufman, pic plays as a moderately sleazy but otherwise strictly by-the-numbers mystery.
-No detective work is required to deduce that it will not be the hit to reverse Par’s recent streak of box office misfortune.
+A dreary, weary psychosexual thriller that’s neither sexy nor thrilling, “Twisted” is a fossilized remnant of an era when salacious Joe Eszterhas screenplays commanded seven-figure paydays and A-list talent lined up to make them.
+Despite the presence of a strong cast and the participation of director Philip Kaufman (in his first outing since “Quills” in 2000), pic plays as a moderately sleazy but otherwise strictly by-the-numbers mystery lacking anything resembling a personal touch — or a compelling reason to care who the killer is.
+No detective work is required to deduce that “Twisted” will not be the hit to reverse Par’s recent streak of box office misfortune.

 Toplining Ashley Judd in the type of woman-in-distress part that is becoming her specialty (following 1997’s “Kiss the Girls” and 2002’s “High Crimes”), pic begins with her character, San Francisco policewoman Jessica Shepard, in a particularly tight spot.
 Having caught up with a wanted felon, Edmund Culter (Leland Orser), Shepard finds herself wrapped in Culter’s tight embrace, a knife perilously pointed at her throat and no way to call for backup.
 Then, with a few swift martial-arts moves, she turns the tables on her too-close-for-comfort suspect, painfully knocking him to the ground and even walloping him a few more times for good measure.